LukeSchlangen/fairlywed/README.md

 8. Run `npm start` to run your application on `localhost:5000`.
 Because you have set up google OAuth, you will need to log in with a google account (an email with `@gmail.com` will work great).
 If you have a second google account, that will make it easy to see the differences for people with differing clearance levels.

-## Contributing
-1. The repository is open to contribution from all interested developers.
-Kindly send us Pull Requests with explanation as to what changes you have done.
-2. Also, you can write to us by opening an [Issue](https://github.com/LukeSchlangen/nodeFire/issues) and also solve a current issue if possible.

 ## License

 1. The software is UNLICENSED and is for the sole use of fairlywed.